Moussa Gholam

-Moussa Gholam (born 10 June 1995) is a Moroccan professional boxer who has held the WBO Inter-Continental super featherweight title since 2019.
+Moussa Gholam (born 10 June 1995) is a Spanish professional boxer who has held the WBO Inter-Continental super featherweight title since 2019.

 Early life

 Gholam was born on 10 June 1995 in Larache, Morocco, where he grew up with his grandmother.
 He moved to Barcelona at the age of seven to join his parents, who had been living and working in Ceuta before that.
 Growing up in a tough neighborhood where he suffered from bullying, he began boxing to learn how to defend himself.
 He has been with Gallego Prada club since he started when he was eleven years old.

 Professional career

 Gholam made his professional debut on 1 April 2016, defeating Reynaldo Maravillas via unanimous decision (UD) at the Pabellón de la Vall d'Hebron in Barcelona.
 After a 10–0 start, he picked up the vacant WBC Youth Silver super featherweight title on 2 February 2019 by beating Romanian prospect Alex Rat (8–3–2, 3 KO), who did not answer the bell for the sixth round.
 Less than ten months later, on 30 November, he faced Thai veteran Chonlatarn Piriyapinyo (61–5, 41 KO) for the vacant WBO Inter-Continental super featherweight title, stopping him by technical knockout (TKO) in the tenth round of their 10-round bout for his second title belt.
 This entered him into the top 15 of the WBO rankings, placing him at #12.
 He was named the best foreign boxer in Spain of 2019 by Espabox.com after winning all five of his fights and two titles.
 He was scheduled to face Venezuelan rival Otto Gámez in March 2020, but the event was cancelled due to the COVID-19 pandemic.